Effectively absorb low-frequency sound – How to create a pleasant sound environment

 Helmholtz resonators – Special solutions for low-frequency sound problems

-Combine methods for the best results
+Combine methods for best results